-One of my favorite, family comfort foods is Filipino pork adobo.
-My mom’s pork adobo is one of the simplest meals I make.
-It’s not the fastest, but what it lacks in quickness it makes up in simplicity and ease of cooking.
-And sometimes you don’t mind being patient if you can’t throw something together without much effort.
-I’ll typically get this started and while the meat simmers for an hour, I prep and turn on the rice cooker.
+One of my favorite, family comfort foods is My Mom’s Filipino Pork Adobo Recipe.
+This is one of the simplest meals I make.
+It’s not the fastest, but what it lacks in quickness it makes up in ease of cooking.
+And sometimes you don’t mind being patient when you know the results will be so good.
+After getting the meat simmering, I prep the rice and cook it in a rice cooker.
 So easy.
 And while I’m feeling lazy, steamed veggies of some sort (especially broccoli or cabbage) usually get added as a low-stress side.
 Chop, steam, done.
 Easy does it.

 I tried to take a photo of what the sugar looks like when it’s time to add the pork.
-The sugar goes in clear, almost white, but when it turns golden, it’s time to get the pork cooking.
+When sugar turns golden, it’s time to get the pork cooking.

 The soy sauce does make the dish salty, but it’s meant to be eaten with plain rice.
 The rice helps balance out the saltiness.
-You may want to reduce the soy sauce and sub in more water (or even broth) if you don’t like things very salty.
-Or maybe just try the recipe as is one time and adjust from there according to your preference.
+You may want to reduce the soy sauce.
+Or, you can sub in more water (or even broth) if you don’t like things very salty.
+You can also try the recipe as is one time and adjust from there according to your preference.
+It’s very easy to adjust to taste.

 - 1 tablespoon oil